Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Experiments

-Proposition \ref{prop:GJS-JS-Consistency} decomposed $\DGJSnp$ into a $\DJSnp$ term and a consistency term operating on all distributions but the target.
-In Table \ref{tab:gjs-wo-consistency}, we compare the performance of $\DJSnp$ and $\DGJSnp$ to $\DGJSnp$ without the consistency term, i.e., $\mathcal{L}_{\mathrm{JS_{\vpi'}}}(\dve{y},\vm_{>1})$.
+\textbf{Is the improvements of GJS over JS due to mean prediction or consistency?} Proposition \ref{prop:GJS-JS-Consistency} decomposed $\DGJSnp$ into a $\DJSnp$ term with a mean prediction~($\dvm$) and a consistency term operating on all distributions but the target.
+In Table \ref{tab:gjs-wo-consistency}, we compare the performance of $\DJSnp$ and $\DGJSnp$ to $\DGJSnp$ without the consistency term, i.e., $\mathcal{L}_{\mathrm{JS_{\vpi'}}}(\dve{y},\dvm)$.
 The results suggest that the improvement of $\DGJSnp$ over $\DJSnp$ can be attributed to the consistency term.
-We saw before that $\DJSnp$ improves the learning dynamics of MAE by blending it with CE, controlled by $\pi_1$. \\ Similarly, we see here that the consistency term also improves the learning dynamics of MAE.
-Interestingly, Figure~\ref{fig:piAblation}, shows the higher values of $\pi_1$~(closer to MAE) works best for $\DGJSnp$, hinting that, the consistency term improves the learning dynamics of MAE so much so that the role of CE becomes less important.

-Due to this evident importance of the consistency term, next, we conduct a preliminary investigation as to why it helps.
+Figure \ref{fig:piAblation} (a-b) showed that $\DJSnp$ improves the learning dynamics of MAE by blending it with CE, controlled by $\pi_1$.
+Similarly, we see here that the consistency term also improves the learning dynamics~(underfitting and convergence speed) of MAE.
+Interestingly, Figure~\ref{fig:piAblation} (c-d), shows the higher values of $\pi_1$~(closer to MAE) work best for $\DGJSnp$, hinting that, the consistency term improves the learning dynamics of MAE so much so that the role of CE becomes less important.